Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

 1. In the Azure portal, use the **Search resources, services, and docs** text box to search for **Azure virtual machines**, and in the list of results, select **Virtual machines**.
 1. On the **Virtual machines** blade, review the listing of the provisioned virtual machines.

-   > ![Note]: If needed, filter the listing of the virtual machines by setting the resource group criterion to **azhop**.
+   > Note: If needed, filter the listing of the virtual machines by setting the resource group criterion to **azhop**.

 1. Close the newly opened browser tab displaying the **Virtual machines** blade in the Azure portal.